Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

 Pedal on  = 1.9v

-Suppliying PWM from the Pro Micro didn't work, so a  basic passive low pass filer was added.
+Suppliying PWM signal direct to the G29 (pin9) from the Pro Micro didn't work, so a  basic passive low pass filer was added.
 Consisting of :

 1x 2.2uF Capacitor
 1x 4.7k resistor

-The pedal then operated OK and was usable.
+The pedal then operated OK and is usable.
+However, visually, it is noted that there is flicker on the brake pedal travel.
+This is work in progress to improve/resolve.
+Will investingate the use of a DAC board (MCP4725) in place of the Low pass filter and/or running the Arduino at 8Hz (3.3v)

 Usefull info: